-When living your life becomes reliant on a wheelchair, there’s plenty of changes you have to make.
+When living your life becomes reliant on a wheelchair, there's plenty of changes you have to make.
 One such change?
-Becoming even more dependent on what your hands can do.
+When you become even more dependent on what your hands can do.
 Not only do you use your hands to eat, change, and text, but now you also use your hands to get around.
-But as great as hands are for helping people who use wheelchairs move from place to place, they simply aren’t the best tools for the task.
+But as great as hands are for helping people who use wheelchairs move from place to place, they simply aren't the best tools for the task.
 At least, not without some help.
-Well, here’s the definitive guide on the various consideration for wheelchair gloves that work for you, including a section specifically for people who use automatic wheelchairs.
+Well, here's the definitive guide on the various consideration for wheelchair gloves that work for you, including a section specifically for people who use automatic wheelchairs.

 Hand Challenges with a Wheelchair

 Just because your mobility has been reduced doesn't mean you have to give up on maintaining your independence.
 You want to be able to enjoy going outside whenever you want, to spend time with loved ones, and even enjoy the sun if there's a park nearby.
 You are determined to enjoy the things that matter most, and not be hindered by mobility issues.